 }

-- Using the $not operator in the mongo shell using a $gt comparison operator:
+• Using the $not operator in the mongo shell and passing the $gt comparison operator as an operator expression:

 > db.cats.find( { age: { $not: { $gt: 12 } } } ).pretty()